 The one feature of the SMAL file given above that is specific to separate assembly is the use of INT directives to declare the identifiers INTMUL and INTDIV.
-These directives tell assembler that these internal definitions of these identifiers are to be exported for use elsewhere.
-Up to this point, the scope rules of our assembly language have appeared to be trivial: All identifiers declared by labels or definitions anywhere in a source file may be used anywhere in that file.
-Now, we add to this the rule that identifiers declared with the INT directive may be available elsewhere.
+These directives tell assembler that the definitions of these identifiers must be given internal to this file so that they can be be exported for use elsewhere.
+Without these directives, the file would assemble correctly, but it could not be linked to other files that use the routines it contains.

 The user of a separately compiled or assembled collection of routines typically needs to write out a list of declarations in order to access each routine.
 Nothing in most assembly languages requires that these declarations be gathered together, but we will do so.
 Specifically, we will gather all declarations needed to use the contents of intmuldiv.a into a file called intmuldiv.h, and we ask users of our multiply and divide routines write USE "intmuldiv.h" near the head of their source files.
 When the assembler processes the USE directive, it reads the contents of intmuldiv.h, so the result is exactly the same as if the entire contents of intmuldiv.h was substituted into the source file in place of the USE directive.
 Files with the suffix .h are frequently called header files; more properly, they are interface specification files.
 This is exactly the same way that C and C++ programmers have long solved the same problem.